anazarkin1/pubcal/deliverables/iteration-01.plan.md

   * Backend: Alex, Eddie, and Nathan

-    For this iteration, the frontend group will be responsible for creating the mockups of our app, and identify fronend frameworks we will use for the next iteration.
-The backend group will be responsible for designing "schemas" for our database and choose backend tools for the next iteration
+    For this iteration, the frontend group will be responsible for creating the mockups of our app, and choosing frontend frameworks to use for the next iteration.
+The backend group will be responsible for designing "schemas" for our database and choosing backend tools for the next iteration.

 #### Weekly Schedule ####